Harsh-Sonker/Folduo/README.md

 ### Download Icons

-Visit the [Fulduo Website](https://harsh-sonker.github.io/Fulduo) to download custom folder icons for your PC.
+Visit the [Folduo Website](https://harsh-sonker.github.io/Fulduo) to download custom folder icons for your PC.

 ### How to Use